-‘Alaskan Bush People’s Noah Brown Not Filming With Family: Is Rhain Pregnant?
+‘Alaskan Bush People’s’ Noah Brown Not Filming With Family: Is Rhain Pregnant?

 It didn’t take long for people to comment on the photo.
 One Facebook user actually brought up something else.
 She believes that Rhain looks pregnant in this picture.
 If that was the case, that could be the reason that Noah’s not filming right now.

 “Look at the pic folks.
 Blow it up.
 Look at old pics.
 Blow it up.
 [Rhain] is pregnant.
 That’s why the hurry up marriage..
 I wish them the best, but [Rhain] set out to bag a Brown and a Brown she got,” the Facebook user wrote in the comments.
-However, the page manager was quick to knock down that theory.

 “She’s just chunky.
 She doesn’t look a bit different than the pictures her Dad posted a few months ago,” read the response.